Dell TPM 1.2 To 2.0 Upgrade Instructions

 If you have a recent business-class Dell PC with TPM version 1.2, you may be able to upgrade it to TPM version 2.0.
 Several Dell models are capable of switching between TPM version 1.2 and 2.0 provided a few conditions are met.

 First, your PC must support switching to TPM 2.0.
-Dell provides a partial list of TPM 2.0-capable models, while more models are listed in the “Compatible Systems” section of the instructions for the Dell TPM 2.0 Firmware Update Utility itself.
-If you can’t find your system in either of those lists, there’s a good chance it isn’t supported by this process.
+Most supported models are listed in the “Compatible Systems” section of the instructions for the Dell TPM 2.0 Firmware Update Utility itself.
+If you can’t find your system in that list, there’s a good chance it isn’t supported by this process.

 Second, your PC should be configured in UEFI Boot Mode instead of Legacy Boot Mode.
 Switching boot modes generally requires a reinstallation of Windows, so it’s best to choose UEFI from the start.